Pharmacological Modulation of Gap-Junction Signaling and Neuronal Synchrony

-Drs.
-Carole Landisman and Philippe Coulon are studying the modulation and plasticity of gap junctions, which may provide powerful insights into how regulation — and dysregulation —can change the function of inhibitory neuronal circuitry.
-Combining paired whole-cell recordings and calcium imaging, Drs.
-Coulon and Landisman are investigating the effects of pharmacological agents on the extent and strength of gap junction-regulated inhibitory synchrony.
-By starting with agents commonly used for the treatment of epilepsy, they hope to provide a foundation for the strategic development of new treatments—not just for epilepsy, but for a wide array of diseases that involve disorders of inhibition.
+Dr. Carole Landisman is studying the modulation and plasticity of gap junctions, which may provide powerful insights into how regulation — and dysregulation — can change the function of inhibitory neuronal circuitry.
+Combining paired whole-cell recordings and calcium imaging, Landisman is investigating the effects of pharmacological agents on the extent and strength of gap junction-regulated inhibitory synchrony.
+By starting with agents commonly used for the treatment of epilepsy, she hopes to provide a foundation for the strategic development of new treatments—not just for epilepsy, but for a wide array of diseases that involve disorders of inhibition.

 Stage of Development

 - Sponsored research agreement